 La Grange is a very small town located in the state of North Carolina.
 With a population of 2,804 people and two constituent neighborhoods, La Grange is the 259th largest community in North Carolina.

-La Grange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+La Grange is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, La Grange is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in La Grange who work in sales jobs (18.75%), teaching (10.98%), and office and administrative support (9.56%).
+There are especially a lot of people living in La Grange who work in sales jobs (18.41%), office and administrative support (8.78%), and teaching (7.07%).

-The per capita income in La Grange in 2010 was $19,386, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,544 for a family of four.
+The per capita income in La Grange in 2010 was $19,901, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,604 for a family of four.
+However, La Grange contains both very wealthy and poor people as well.

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Greek and African languages.